h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_5_Quiz.md

 1. How does SVR handle Gaussian noise vs heavy-tailed noise distributions?
 2. Design a preprocessing pipeline to detect and handle outliers before SVR training
 3. Compare the robustness of different ε values for datasets with varying noise levels
-4. Implement a robust scaling strategy that's less sensitive to outliers
+4. Design a robust scaling strategy that's less sensitive to outliers
 5. Design an adaptive ε selection method based on data characteristics

 For a detailed explanation of this problem, see [Question 11: Robust SVR Implementation](L5_5_11_explanation.md).